TheHolyBastard/KFO-Dammed.Plan/DammedIdeas.md

 	Maybe make some lights on it (dynamic lights).

-// DAM WALL:
+### DAM WALL:

 Plan:
-• Spawns falling from top of wall, in front and behind.
+- Spawns falling from top of wall, in front and behind.
-• Plenty husks, sirens, fp, scrakes, bloats to knock off into the abyss.
+- Plenty husks, sirens, fp, scrakes, bloats to knock off into the abyss.
-• Burning city skyline art in background, or whirling blizzard.
+- Burning city skyline art in background, or whirling blizzard.

 Found equipment: Dwarfs Axe, ZED Blower, Seeker Six.

 TLD Dam wall Preview - https://youtu.be/eRCB_8Cf0aQ?t=170

-// PATRIARCH:
+### PATRIARCH:

 Plan:
-• Helicopter on roof (via upper turbine -> dam wall access?)
+- Helicopter on roof (via upper turbine -> dam wall access?)
-• It may get blown up.
+- It may get blown up.
 D'oh.
-• Players escape via train cutscene KFO-Transit style.
+- Players escape via train cutscene KFO-Transit style.

 Train:
-	• Accessed via one last elevator or something fancy.
+	- Accessed via one last elevator or something fancy.
-	• Underground train station.
+	- Underground train station.
-	• Pre checkpoint and respawn before ofc.
+	- Pre checkpoint and respawn before ofc.
-	• Train obj = power/fuel/weld
+	- Train obj = power/fuel/weld
-	• Players have to work together and hold out.
+	- Players have to work together and hold out.

 Boss:
-	• When acheived, they escape via train and cutscene.
+	- When acheived, they escape via train and cutscene.
-	• Kevin reveals himself as a stowaway.
+	- Kevin reveals himself as a stowaway.
-	• Players teleported to checkpoint secretly mid-cutscene.
+	- Players teleported to checkpoint secretly mid-cutscene.
-	• Now aboard "moving" train (repeating scenery).
+	- Now aboard "moving" train (repeating scenery).
-	• Players teleported to checkpoint secretly mid-cutscene.
+	- Players teleported to checkpoint secretly mid-cutscene.
-	• Jump air resistance can be represented by horizontal PhsyicsVolume gravity.
+	- Jump air resistance can be represented by horizontal PhsyicsVolume gravity.

 Inspiration:
-	• Taken from KF-Train, but improved, without shitty scaling on meshes and other visual bugs!
+	- Taken from KF-Train, but improved, without shitty scaling on meshes and other visual bugs!

-Sidenote - Myrmuz did once suggest blowing up the Dam on the escape cutscene Half Life style.
+Sidenote: Myrmuz did once suggest blowing up the Dam on the escape cutscene Half Life style.
            rip budget, wait a minute, what budget?
 When do I get paid?

-// GENERAL IDEAS:
+### GENERAL IDEAS:

 Waterworks:
-	• Helicopter crash has big horizontal smoke emitter.
+	- Helicopter crash has big horizontal smoke emitter.
-	• various windows in the interior have a bright light with a similar smoke emitter.
+	- various windows in the interior have a bright light with a similar smoke emitter.
-	• Colour the smoke whitish? (frosty air)
+	- Colour the smoke whitish? (frosty air)
 WestLondon:
-	• swirl emitters in the air.
+	- swirl emitters in the air.

-// TO DO:
+### TO DO:

-• reviewing installed lighting.
+- reviewing installed lighting.
-• extensions + decorations for vent shafts.
+- extensions + decorations for vent shafts.
-• Tight FP stairs spawns.
+- Tight FP stairs spawns.
-• Tight FP 3, Mario corridor.
+- Tight FP 3, Mario corridor.
-• Tight FP 1, Broom Closet.
+- Tight FP 1, Broom Closet.
-• Check all zone portals.
+- Check all zone portals.
-• Hazard room needs reviewing, electrical and such.
+- Hazard room needs reviewing, electrical and such.
-• Dumb lever obj for the pump (HUD icon or delete)
+- Dumb lever obj for the pump (HUD icon or delete)
-• Review puter room/call elevator objective too.
+- Review puter room/call elevator objective too.

-// GARBAGE/DESCRIPTION TEMPLATE:
+### GARBAGE/DESCRIPTION TEMPLATE:

 Boss Arena:
  [h1][b]General Information[/b][/h1]